- Home

 Is this home right for me?

 There’s a lot to consider when you are choosing a care home.
-It may be the little things that appeal to you most about a particular home, like being able to re-arrange the furniture in your space, the greeting you get from staff, or having a telephone line in your bedroom, and you may find it useful to make notes of these details.
+It may be the little things that appeal to you most about a particular home, like being able to personalise your room, the greeting you get from staff, or being able to continue hobbies, and you may find it useful to make notes of these details.

 It features the questions Anchor colleagues say are most commonly asked as well as factors our existing care home residents have told us were most important to them when choosing a home.